FREQUENTLY ASKED QUESTIONS

 Improved sports performance

-Reduced use of alcohol, cigarettes and drugs
+Reduced use of harmful vices

 CAN'T I JUST USE THIS MANTRA I FOUND ONLINE FOR FREE?

 Mantras used for transcendence through Vedic Meditation are called bija mantras.
 The word bija means “seed” in Sanskrit.
 Like a seed, mantras are intended to be buried in the garden of our mind and allowed by germinate and blossom privately—we don’t dig them up each week to assess their growth, and we don’t share them.
 The written, verbal or electronic dissemination of these mantras crucifies them, stripping them of all their growth potential.

 AUNT GAVE ME THEIR MANTRA — WHY DO I NEED MY OWN?

 Mantras used for transcendence through Vedic Meditation are specially chosen for each person by an expert teacher based on a myriad of factors including their age, birth date, life stage, physiological disposition and other personal characteristics.
 Using another’s mantra would be like taking another person's prescription medication without consulting your doctor.

 I RELY ON STRESS TO PERFORM AT MY BEST — WILL MEDITATION NEUTRALIZE MY ABILITY TO PERFORM?

 Operating on stress is operating on borrowed time.

 Relying on the adrenaline to prop you up is an unsustainable practice which will invariably collapse over time as the short-term adrenaline spike is outweighed by the long-term health issues from constantly operating in a fight-or-flight state.